ts4z/barge-rulebook/main.md

 No list of poker rules is complete without yet another regurgitation of standard poker hand order.

-"Standard" order is as follows:
+Standard order is as follows:

 * Straight Flush, five cards in sequence in the same suit (2♣3♣4♣5♣6♣)
 * Four of a Kind, a.k.a.
-Quads, five cards of the same rank
+Quads, four cards of the same rank + a kicker (e.g., 8♠8♥8♣8♦J♠)
 * Full House, a.k.a.
-Full Boat, House, three cards of the same rank, then two cards of a different rank
+Full Boat, House, three cards of the same rank, then two cards of a different rank (7♣7♠7♦2♥2♦)
-* Flush, five cards in the same suit
+* Flush, five cards in the same suit (A♥K♥9♥7♥6♥)
-* Straight, five cards in sequence (56789) of more than one suit
+* Straight, five cards in sequence of more than one suit (5♣6♦7♦8♠9♦)
 * Three of a Kind, a.k.a.
-Trips
+Trips (6♣6♦6♥A♥K♠)
-* Two Pair, such as two aces and two eights with some other card
+* Two Pair, such as two aces and two eights with some other card as a kicker
-* One Pair, (e.g., 2♥2♠7♣8♣9♣)
+* One Pair, (e.g., 5♥5♠7♣8♣9♣)
-* No Pair
+* High Card, a.k.a.
+Nothing (2♠3♠4♦5♣7♥ or A♥K♥Q♥J♥2♠)

 Conventional poker hands are 5 cards.
 Additional cards do not play.
 Use only the best five cards.

-For instance, in a Hold'em board where I have KK as my hole cards, the board has TT55A, I have two pair; and I lose to your A2 (KKTTA loses to AATT5).
+For instance, in a Hold'em board where I have K♠K♦ as my hole cards, the board has TT55A, I have two pair; and I lose to your A♦2♣ (KKTTA loses to AATT5).

 Aces are allowed to be the highest or lowest card in a straight.
 Aces act as high cards in other hands.